isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-install-rpt-port/c-def-addl-accts.md

 ---
 description: Users must have a valid account and provide an account name and password when they access the Report Portal.
-seo-description: Users must have a valid account and provide an account name and password when they access the Report Portal.
-seo-title: Define Additional Accounts
 solution: Analytics
 title: Define Additional Accounts
 topic: Data workbench